AmarDange/Project-5-Indo-German/README.md

 # Welcome to **[ Indo German (PP5)](https://indo-german-pp5-e488026ec98b.herokuapp.com/)**

 ## PERSPECTIVE
-The main reason behind this App is to help or provide information about immigrants in Germnay or India The main motive is to provide information about eduation, Places to visist, food, Visa.
-The attempt of the project is to create a social media App to connect like minded people who wish to help people who are coming to germany or india.
-Some bais points are shared on this App where people get basic idea from Countrues of India and germany.
+The main reason behind this App is to help or provide information to immigrants in Germnay or India.
+The main motive is to provide information about eduation, Places to visit, food, Visa.
+The attempt of the project is to create a social media App to connect people who wish to help others who are coming to germany or india.
+Some base points are shared on this App where people get basic idea from India and germany.

 ![Screenshot of Am I Responsive](docs/features/amiresponsive.JPG)